How Proactive is your IT Support?

-The ideal scenarios is to have a quarterly review at the end of each quarter, where your IT provider should suggest improvements technology you could make based on the business challenges you are facing.
-You should get value from this meeting, and it’s there chance to communicate to you what they are doing, and further way they can help add value to your business.
+The ideal scenario is to have a quarterly review at the end of each quarter, where your IT provider should suggest improvements technology you could make based on the business challenges you are facing.
+You should get value from this meeting, and it’s there chance to communicate to you what they are doing, and the further away they can help add value to your business.

 How can this help your business?

 To put this into context.
 One of our clients was considering investing over £60,000 in a new HR system.
 Instead, we recommended them an alternative, online solution that fitted all their business requirements.
 The payment model was per user per month – this amounted to £27 per month for them.
 With this model, it would have taken 185 years for their HR system to cost them £60,000.
 Read more about this story here.